Local Opportunities

 Description: California Farm Bureau presents the Farm Bureau Extension: 2024 Continuing Education Series held virtually.
 Join them throughout the year for webinars featuring content that meets your pesticide continuing education (CE) requirements.
 Subject matter experts will share information immediately applicable to your business operations and advance your professional development.
 CE certificates will be sent for each webinar attended after the successful completion of a simple quiz on the material.

-STANISLAUS CFB: HAZARDOUS AG MATERIALS TRAINING.
+STANISLAUS COUNTY FARM BUREAU: HAZARDOUS AG MATERIALS TRAINING.

 Date: Thursday, October 24, 2024